JayWalker512/CryptoNoter/README.md

 Have a look at CryptoNoter Demo: https://www.cryptonoter.com/demo.php

 ## JS Miner API Documentation
 There are parameters that you can preset within the javscript miner script.
-Full the <b>Full API Documentation</b>, please refer to https://github.com/cryptonoter/CryptoNoter/wiki/Javascript-API-Documentation-For-CryptoNoter
+Read the <b>Full API Documentation</b>, please refer to https://github.com/cryptonoter/CryptoNoter/wiki/Javascript-API-Documentation-For-CryptoNoter

 *`autothreads(value)`
 The number of threads the miner should start with.
 Set to true is to auto detect the number of CPU cores available on the user's computer.